 Nalanda University was established following the passage of Nalanda University Act 2010 in both houses of the Indian Parliament.
 The Academic operations at the University started in September 2010.

 Legacy of Predecessor

-Since the hallmark of the Ancient Nalanda University was its internationalism ,the new Nalanda is also premised on the same.
+Since the hallmark of the Ancient Nalanda University was its internationalism, the new Nalanda is also premised on the same.
 It is a revival University which takes its name from its ancient predecessor which remains the oldest known centre of organized higher education in the world.
-Given the huge resonance of Nalanda especially in East Asia it was decided that a new Nalanda be established close to the site of the original.
+Given the huge resonance of Nalanda especially in East Asia, it was decided that a new Nalanda is established close to the site of the original.

 Mandate for Nalanda University

-It is an International University by charter and also a research University open to post-graduate studies and above .This University has been designated an institution of importance by the government of India.
+It is an International University charter and also a research University open to post-graduate studies and above.This University has been designated an institution of importance by the government of India.